go home

 The problem wasn’t credibility.
 It was clarity.

-As the art director on this identity, I saw the gap immediately: the work had presence, but the brand system was not carrying that presence with enough intent.
-It needed to feel less like a label and more like an architectural signature.
+The work already had presence.
+The brand system was not carrying it yet.
+It needed to feel less like a label and more like a signature.

 The Shift